 The Bodhisatta was once a golden goose, king of a flock of ninety thousand others living in the Himalayas.
-One night the chief queen dreamt that golden-colored geese sat on the royal throne and preached religion to her.
+One night the chief queen dreamt that some golden-colored geese sat on the royal throne and preached religion to her.
 When she awoke, she wanted this for real.
 Knowing if she just told the king about her dream he would not help her, she pretended to be pregnant and claimed that a pregnancy craving was making her ill – if she did not get to hear a sermon from a golden goose she would die.
 The king promised to try and make it happen.

 Following the advice of some wise brahmins, the king ordered a lake dug north of the city and filled it with a variety of grains and lotuses to attract birds.
 He declared it a sanctuary and warned that anyone going there would have their hands and feet mutilated and their possessions seized.
-A hunter was hired to guard it and tell him if he saw golden geese.
+A hunter was hired to guard it and tell the king if he saw golden geese.

 Word of this superb, completely safe feeding ground spread among birds far and wide and all manner came here to eat, and when some of the Bodhisatta’s flock heard about the lake they asked permission to go there.
 Knowing humans are cruel, clever, and deceptive, he assumed the lake was built for catching birds and did not allow it.
 But later, when his flock begged him, he relented and led them there.